BragmaDev/lut-os-sp/README.md

 value is not 0.
 The second argument changes the system call which is being counted if its value is a valid system call number (1-22).

 The "proc" structure has an added int variable "readcount".
 The global counter is a variable in "syscall.c" which is copied into the current process' readcount variable when "getrc" is used.
-This done so that the counter's value can be returned by the system call by using "myproc()->readcount".
+This is done so that the counter's value can be returned by the system call by using "myproc()->readcount".

+### How to compile:
+1. install qemu
+2. use command "chmod u+rwx -R xv6-readcounter/" inside the "project-4" folder
+3. use command "make qemu" inside the "xv6-readcounter/" folder